Nia-TN1012/WSBManager/README.md

 # Release note

+* 2025/12/27: Add an important notice.
+Update due to blog site name and URL change.
 * 2022/01/22 (Ver.
 1.2.16):
   * Changed the processing method when starting the sandbox from this app and fixed the problem that Windows Sandbox fails to launch from this app.
   * Fixed a bug when overwriting a file with a sandbox configuration.